grako/stemation/priv/posts/2017-02-24-BlackHistoryMonth.md

 ![Ruth Ochia](/assets/images/RuthOchia_adj.jpg)

 Ochia's research focused on how age and degeneration alters the mechanical response of the soft tissues in the spine.
 Lower back pain will impact ~80% of Americans at some point in their life, and it is the 2nd leading cause for physical disability.
-Ochia's more recent work has focused primarily one engineering education and making engineering a more inclusive career choice for students.
+Ochia's more recent work has focused primarily on engineering education and making engineering a more inclusive career choice for students.

 **7. [Roman Ferede](//www.smc.edu/infoatsmc/archives/February012011/stories/NationalScienceAward.html), Professor of Chemical Engineering at [Santa Monica College](//www.smc.edu/Pages/Home.aspx)**